MicrosoftDocs/dynamics-365-customer-engagement/ce/channel-integration-framework/v2/administer/configure-channel-provider-app-profile-manager.md

 ## Configure a third-party channel provider

-1. To configure, perform the following steps in [Customer Service admin center](#tab/customerserviceadmincenter)
+1. To configure, perform the following steps in Customer Service admin center:

     1. In the site map, select **Workspaces** in **Agent experience**.
 The **Workspaces** page opens.